yifancheng-ucsf/AR-Decon/README.md

 ```bash
 conda deactivate && conda activate ardecon
 ```
+**Note**: AR-Decon is now integrated into [SBGrid](https://sbgrid.org/software/titles/ar-decon) and [COSMIC<sup>2</sup>](https://cosmic2.sdsc.edu:8443/gateway/tools.action).
+Users can also access AR-Decon through either of these platforms without the need for a separate installation.

 ## Quick Start
 To run AR-Decon, use the command: **`ardecon`**.  **It requires two half-maps and a full map as input**.
 The full map can be either sharpened or unsharpened — you may experiment with both to see which produces better results.
 Using a soft-edged mask is recommended for optimal performance.
 A common usage example is shown below: